-Gain fundamental skills to capture quality video using DSLR & Mirrorless Cameras.
+Gain fundamental skills to capture quality video using DSLR & Mirrorless Cameras

 There are no available registration dates at this time.

-NOTE: This class will be held in a live, online format using the Zoom Platform
+Note: This class will be held in a live online format using the Zoom Platform.

-In this workshop we will cover all of the basic functionality of this powerful tool.
+In this workshop, we will cover all of the basic functionalities of this powerful tool.
 There will be lessons on choosing camera settings for the desired look of video using ISO, aperture, color temperature, shutter speed, frame rate, and lens selection.
 We will discuss the basics of filmmaking language and visual storytelling, and practice methods for capturing cinematic visuals in various shooting scenarios.
 We will take time to discuss various cameras and peripherals on the market, and the instructor will make suggestions for anyone who is looking to make a gear purchase.

-For the Online iteration of this course, Students must have their own DSLR or Mirrorless camera at home.
+For the online iteration of this course, students must have their own DSLR or Mirrorless camera at home.